mnot/I-D/dnsop-onion-tld/draft.md

 infrastructure, .onion names functionally correspond to the identity of a given service, thereby combining location and authentication.

+.onion names are often used to provide access to end to end encrypted, secure, anonymized services; that is, the identity and location of the server is obscured from the client.
+The location of the client is obscured from the server.
+The identity of the client may or may not be disclosed through an optional cryptographic authentication process.

+.onion names are self-authenticating, in that they are derived from the cryptographic keys used by the server in a client verifiable manner during connection establishment.
+As a result, the cryptographic label component of a .onion name is not intended to be human-meaningful.

+The Tor network is designed to not be subject to any central controlling authorities with regards to routing and service publication, so .onion names cannot be registered, assigned, transferred or revoked.
+"Ownership" of a .onion name is derived solely from control of a public/private key pair which corresponds to the algorithmic derivation of the name.

 In this way, .onion names are "special" in the sense defined by {{RFC6761}}
 Section 3; they require hardware and software implementations to change their handling, in order to achieve the desired properties of the name (see